resuminator/docs/docs/user-guide/create-page.md

 on the top right corner in circle.

 :::info
-Right now the resume photo only support PNG/JPEG image format with max size of 512KB.
+Right now the resume photo only supports PNG/JPEG image formats with max size of 512KB.
 :::

 ### Where can people contact you